kevinolega/callcentertrainingtips/6wel/guidelines/no-computer.md

 I later got promoted as a project manager.

-I feel that all my efforts writing has made a big contribution to my career progress.
+I feel that all my efforts writing has made an enormous contribution to my career progress.

 <a href="https://callcentertrainingtips.com/6wlguide/" class="button focus">RETURN TO GUIDELINES</a>